Marvel's Netflix television series: Integration with Marvel Studios

-In February 2025, Winderbaum said that Born Again was envisioned as a multi-season series, and that the studio was exploring and "creatively extremely excited" about trying to reintroduce the other Defenders actors.
-Additionally, it was announced that Bernthal would star in a Marvel Studios Special Presentation untitled Punisher television special, with Reinaldo Marcus Green directing and co-writing with Bernthal.
+In February 2025, Winderbaum said Born Again was envisioned as a multi-season series, and the studio was exploring and "creatively extremely excited" about trying to reintroduce the other Defenders actors.
+Additionally, it was announced that Bernthal would star in a Marvel Television Special Presentation, The Punisher: One Last Kill, with Reinaldo Marcus Green directing and co-writing with Bernthal.
 In May 2025, it was announced that Ritter would appear in the second season of Born Again; Ritter had known about her return to the role for nearly two years.
 Iron Fists appear in Marvel Studios Animation series: Jorani, voiced by Jona Xiao, is the Iron Fist in 1400 China that appears in Eyes of Wakanda (2025), while Kwai Jun-Fan, voiced by Allen Deng, is an alternate version of the character in the Old West in 1872 that appears in the third season of the animated series What If...?
 (2024).

+In January 2026, Colter said there had been conversations about him reprising his role.
+He was willing to give fans hope about a potential return because discussions were "in a better position to see this come into fruition faster than we think", and added that he had "unfinished business" with Luke Cage.
+Colter appears in the second season finale of Born Again, and will return with Ritter and Jones for its third season, which will be the series' final season.
+Henwick said in August 2026 that she had discussed reprising her role of Colleen Wing in the season, but she and the creative team decided against this because she would not have had a large role.
+Henwick was happy with the character's ending in the second season of Iron Fist and only wanted to return if there was a good story reason.
+Dawson filmed a scene for the film Spider-Man: Brand New Day (2026), reprising her role as Claire Temple, but it was cut from the final film.
+The film does feature an appearance by members of the Hand.